qho-djo/alx-system_engineering-devops/0x00-shell_basics/README.md

 The file "11-lists" displays the contents of the working, parent and /boot directories.
 The file "12-filetype" displays the type of file /tmp/iamafile is.
 The file "13-symboliclink" creates a link to /bin/ls.
+The file "14-copyhtml" copies all the new and non existing HTML files from the current working directory to the parent of the working directory.